wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     Notice the Directory ID GUID is the same as the Tenant ID GUID.

-    DEFINITION: A Directory (as in AAD) is where your Tenant metadata is stored.
+    DEFINITION: A Directory (as in AAD/Entra) is where your Tenant metadata is stored.

     Everything you do in Azure must be under some Tenant.

     Each tenant is independent of all other tenants.

-    A tenant represents an organization in AAD.
+    A tenant represents an organization in AAD/Wntra.

     ### Users, Groups, Apps